 The student, with the approval of the student's major advisor, may initiate a change in committee membership.
 The member being replaced (if still available to serve), the student, the major advisor, the new committee member, and the Dean or Dean's designee must agree to this change.
-After having been approved, a record of the new committee composition shall be by the Registrar.
+After having been approved, a record of the new Doctoral Committee Change Form shall be submitted to the Center for Student Advising and Records.

-The Center for Student Advising and Records has this and other forms online at: http://advising.cehs.wvu.edu/home/forms
+The Center for Student Advising and Records has this and other forms online at: https://cehs.wvu.edu/student-resources/forms.